EXPERIENCED MINNESOTA MOTORCYCLE CRASH ATTORNEYS

 In 2015, 411 people died while being on one of the state’s highways, and 61 of those deaths were motorcyclists.
 Although the number of accidents is decreasing in Minnesota over recent years, the number of fatalities has unfortunately risen.

-The main factors for motorcycle crashes that involved only one motorcycle were chemical impairment (11%), driver inexperience (11%), distraction (11%) and speeding (19%).
+The main factors for motorcycle crashes that involved only one motorcycle were:

-Motorcycle accidents that involve a car are mainly due to on party’s failure to yield (40%) and distracted driving (17%).
+Motorcycle accidents that involve a car are mainly due to one party’s failure to yield (40%) and distracted driving (17%).
 Alcohol was involved in 47% of all these kinds of accidents.

-If you’ve received an injury from a motorcycle accident in St Paul, Minnesota, seek advice from Sand Law LLC.
-Our extremely experienced team has successfully handled many motorcycle injury cases in the past and will use every ounce of our legal expertise to get you the best monetary reward possible.
+If you’ve received an injury from a motorcycle accident in St Paul, Minnesota, get in touch with a Sand Law lawyer.
+Our experienced team has successfully handled many motorcycle injury cases in the past.
+And we’ll use every ounce of our legal expertise to get you the best monetary reward possible.